IBM/extract-audio-from-video/README.md

 ![](doc/source/images/download-data.gif)

+### Summary

+We have seen how to extracted the audio from the video files and store the result in Cloud Object Storage.
+In the [next code pattern of the series](https://github.com/IBM/build-custom-stt-model-with-diarization) we will learn how to train a custom Speech to Text model to transcribe the text from the extracted audio files.

+Thus Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable a better remote employee engagement pulse and will also enable educators to make content available for their students more easily.

 ### More About the dataset
 For the code pattern demonstration, we have considered `IBM Earnings Call Q1 2019` Webex recording.
 The data has 40min of IBM Revenue discussion, and 20+ min of Q & A at the end of the recording.
 We have split the data into 3 parts: